otrv4/otrv4-prekey-server/otrv4-prekey-server.md

    Messages.
 1. Concatenate the Client Profile, if it needs to be published.
 Assign `K` to `01`.
 If there is no Client Profile, assign 0x00 to `K`.
-1. Concatenate all Prekey Profiles, if they need to be published.
-Assign `J` as the number of Prekey Profiles.
-If there are none, assign 0x00 to `J`.
+1. Concatenate the Prekey Profile, if it needs to be published.
+Assign `J` to `01`.
+If there is no Prekey Profile, assign 0x00 to `J`.
 1. Calculate the `Prekey MAC`:
    * If client profiles and Prekey profiles are present:
      `KDF(usagePreMAC, prekey_mac_k || message type || N ||
       KDF(usagePrekeyMessages, Prekey Messages, 64) || K ||
       KDF(usageClientProfile, Client Profile, 64) || J ||
-      KDF(usagePrekeyProfile, Prekey Profiles, 64), 64)`.
+      KDF(usagePrekeyProfile, Prekey Profile, 64), 64)`.
    * If only Prekey Messages are present:
      `KDF(usagePreMAC, prekey_mac_k || message type || N ||
       KDF(usagePrekeyMessage, Prekey Messages, 64) ||